13 Ways To Increase Your Protein Intake And See Visible Results

 How Much Protein Should You Eat?

 Protein needs differ from one individual to the next.
-Various individual factors affect the RDI of protein including weight, height, activity level, and whether or not a person is pregnant.
+Various factors affect protein RDI, including weight, height, activity level, and whether or not a person is pregnant.
 The Dietary Guidelines for Americans 2015–2020 recommended daily amounts (RDA) for protein are as follows:

 |Age||RDI for Protein|